-Our Phase 3 clinical program evaluating OMS103 in patients undergoing arthroscopic partial meniscectomy may be redesigned to include postoperative pain reduction as the primary endpoint before further clinical studies are conducted, if we elect to conduct additional OMS103 trials.
-While OMS103 demonstrated a drug effect in the first Phase 3 clinical trial by reducing early postoperative pain, which was a secondary endpoint, we can provide no assurance that in subsequent trials, OMS103 will meet the primary endpoint of early postoperative pain reduction or that the design of our Phase 3 program will be acceptable to regulatory authorities.
+Our Phase 3 clinical program evaluating OMS103 in patients undergoing arthroscopic partial meniscectomy demonstrated a drug effect in the first Phase 3 clinical trial by reducing early postoperative pain, which was a secondary endpoint.
+If we redesign our program to include postoperative pain as the primary endpoint and elect to conduct additional clinical trials with OMS103, we can provide no assurance that in subsequent trials, OMS103 will meet the endpoint of early postoperative pain reduction or that the design of our Phase 3 program will be acceptable to regulatory authorities.
 Also, we can provide no assurances that we will have sufficient resources to conduct any subsequent clinical trials that we or regulatory authorities may deem necessary, including any trial regulatory authorities require to show a contribution from each drug in the OMS103 combination.
-If the data from any subsequent trials are negative or if our program design, data analysis, and proposed label claims are not acceptable to regulatory authorities, we may be unable to seek, or be significantly delayed in seeking, marketing approval of OMS103, which could cause the market price of our common stock to decline significantly.
+If the data from any subsequent trials are negative or if our program design, data analysis, and proposed label claims are not acceptable to regulatory authorities, we may be unable to seek, or be significantly delayed in seeking, marketing approval of OMS103 from regulatory authorities, which could cause the market price of our common stock to decline significantly.
+If we are unable to, or elect not to, complete additional clinical trials for OMS103 or to seek regulatory approval for the marketing of OMS103 and we pursue an alternative approach to make OMS103 commercially available, such as through a registered outsourcing facility, this could cause the market price of our common stock to decline significantly.
+Potential commercialization of OMS103 by an alternate approach, such as through a registered outsourcing facility, might not succeed or might progress more slowly or generate less revenue than anticipated, which could cause the market price of our common stock to decline significantly.